calebcrouse3/ledgered/README.md

 | subcategory          | More detailed category for this transaction                                     |                  | T        | T          |

 Uploaded files from your accounts and banks are facilitated by a "plugin" (ex: chase, fidelity).
-A plugin defines the name of the account/plugin, the input schema, and a function that converts the uploaded data into the correct format.
-The parent plugin class defines all the other generic operations needed to convert a file upload into transactions which can be written into the database.
+A plugin defines the name of the account/plugin, the input schema, and a function that transforms the uploaded data into the unified transaction schema.
+The "Plugin" parent class defines all the other generic operations needed to convert a file upload into transaction data which can be written into the database.

-The fields that unique define a transaction (not considered the pk's though) are:
+The fields that unique define a transaction (not considered the pk's from the database, though) are:
-[date, account, type, amount, original_description]
+(date, account, type, amount, original_description)

-This basically means that if you had more than one of the same transaction in the same account from the same day that we are going to only take the transaction with the highest value.
-We need a way to unique identify transactions so that when a user uploads another transaction file we don't accidentally duplicate transaction in the database.
+This basically means that if you had more than one of the same transaction in the same account from the same day that we are going to sum the amounts for those transactions and only save a single value to the database.
+We need a way to unique identify transactions so that when a user uploads another transaction file we don't accidentally duplicate transaction in the database for instances where the timeframe of 2 uploads overlaps.
 We only want to add new transactions to the database.
-Do we need to aggregate these values though?
-When would not aggregating mess us up?

-If a transaction is updated with a new amount, like adding a tip.

-What does this buy us?

-What might go wrong here?

 The steps of processing an uploaded file using a plugin are roughly as follows.

 Steps:
-- receive upload form with account type and filename/contents
+- receive upload form with account type (corresponding to plugin type), filename, and file data
   - account types are stored in database and correspond to enum in models.py
-- Instantiate the correct plugin class by reading the upload form account type
+- Instantiate the correct plugin class corresponding to the upload form
 - pass file contents (probably always .csv) to plugin.process_file()
 - check that file isn't too large
 - parse file headers and values into lists
 - verify that headers from file match the expected headers defined in the plugin
 - create a dataframe from file
-- call plugin subclass specific process_raw_df() to map raw df into master transaction schema
+- call process_raw_df() defined on plugin subclasses to transform raw df into unified transaction schema
-- aggregate the processed df # gonna skip this for now!
+- aggregate the processed df by (date, type, amount, original_description)
+  - since each raw dataframe can only correspond to one account, we implicitly group by account type
 - verify the processed output df from the plugin subclass
 - For each transaction, determine if its already in the database, if not, add it!
+  - If we find an existing transaction with the same (date, account, type, amount, original_description) then skip

 ## The Ledger